-Oldbrook First School is committed to safeguarding and promoting the welfare of children.
+Oldbrook First School and Nursery is committed to safeguarding and promoting the welfare of children.
 To achieve our commitment, we will ensure continuous development and improvement of robust safeguarding processes and procedures that promote a culture of safeguarding amongst our staff and volunteers.

 We believe that Safeguarding is everyone’s responsibility.
 We recognise the importance of us ensuring our pupils know how to seek support, feel that they will be listened to and appropriate action taken.
 We will do this by endeavouring to work in partnership with other agencies and seek to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities throughout our curriculum that will help to equip our children with the skills they need.